HumBEL: A Human-in-the-Loop Approach for Evaluating Demographic Factors of Language Models in Human-Machine Conversations: The Framework: Human Age Based Evaluation of Language Models

 \subsubsection{Exam Administration via Prompting}

 Prompting is the standard technique in which textual output is generated from LMs.
 We use \textit{prefix prompting}, in which input text is provided to the LM and the LM is sampled based on this input to complete the text.
 In this way, questions from the 5 discussed tests can be administered to the LM and the LM response (i.e., the text-completion) can be evaluated by the clinician with relevant observations noted for each question.
-Since estimation of age equivalents assumes precise adherence to the CELF5 protocols for scoring/evaluation, we adhere to these as much as possible.
-We do identify two primary limitations in administering CELF5 to common LMs and provide solutions below: \begin{enumerate}[leftmargin=*, nolistsep] \item First, \textit{LMs are optimized for text-completion rather than instruction following},\footnote{InstructGPT works towards bridging this gap, but results indicate this problem is not solved by InstructGPT alone.} making typical administration of the test challenging.
+Since the integrity of exam results requires precise adherence to the CELF5 protocols for scoring/evaluation, we adhere to these as much as possible.
+We do identify two primary limitations in administering CELF5 to common LMs and provide solutions below: \begin{enumerate}[leftmargin=*, nolistsep] \item First, some \textit{LMs are better suited for text-completion than instruction following}, making typical administration of the test challenging.
 To control for performance drops induced by this, we use multiple prompt formats (see Table~\ref{tab:prompts}).
 The \texttt{SLP} protocol follows the CELF5 directives exactly, while the \texttt{QA} and \texttt{Comp} protocols should be better tailored for LMs.
-Sensitivity analysis (Appendix~\ref{sec:sensi_tests}) with 70+ additinoal configurations suggests prompt and parameter variations do not significantly impact LM performance. \item Secondly, \textit{LMs lack the ability to perceive visually and take action in an embodied setting}.
-Therefore, we limit the types of tests administered (i.e., those in \S~\ref{sec:clinical_descs}) and tailor these tests for a language-only medium when appropriate (see Appendix~\ref{sec:celf5_details}).
+Sensitivity analysis (Appendix~\ref{sec:sensi_tests}) with 70+ additional configurations suggests prompt and parameter variations do not significantly impact LM performance. \item Secondly, \textit{LMs lack the ability to perceive visually and take action in an embodied setting}.
+Therefore, we limit the types of tests administered (i.e., those in \S~\ref{sec:clinical_descs}) and tailor these tests for a language-only medium when appropriate (see \hyperref[sec:mods]{\textbf{Modifications}}).
 Investigation of the impact of this choice is left for future work.
 Indeed, the necessity of visual/embodied stimuli to inform lexical semantics has been hypothesized \cite{Bisk2020} and CELF5 scores may be used in the future to provide a principled answer. \end{enumerate}